 Early School Leavers Survey

 The Early School Leavers survey is the Queensland Government's statewide survey on the destinations of students who left Queensland schools prior to completing Year 12 at state, independent and Catholic schools.
 The survey collects information about the initial study and work destinations of young people after leaving school, and has been conducted on an annual basis since 2007.
-More information on the Early School Leavers survey including background, methodology and the questionnaire can be found here.
+Further details about the Early School Leavers including its background, methodology, and the questionnaire can be found on the supporting information page.

-Summary results of the 2016 Early School Leavers survey are as follows:
+Summary results of the 2016 Early School Leavers survey show that:

 - 4,990 participated in the survey representing a response rate of 49.9%